Information and resources for hospital and lab staff

 How this programme will work

-NHSBT will not charge hospitals for the first year, funded by the programme.
+NHS England is funding the test therefore it will be free of charge for samples received by NHSBT before 31 March 2026..
+Following that, we expect NHSBT will charge hospitals.
 We will also test for Human Leukocyte Antigen (HLA) type (commonly known as the tissue or bone marrow type), so people who are eligible for a stem cell transplant will have taken the first step already.